Thursday, April 13, 2023

 My last discussion with her was online about a year and a half ago.
 I guess I noticed her name in Facebook Messenger and said hello.
 She was preparing to return to the stage after having been away for over a year due to the lockdown.
 She had some trepidations of returning.
 I told her unironically that she was my hero, and to go out and slay.

 Three days ago I saw a notice on Facebook of a GoFundMe page created in Tracey's honor, that she had very little time left to live.
 What?
-I wrote to the manager and asked what we going on.
+I wrote to the manager and asked what was going on.
 She directed me to the hospice where Tracey was staying, on Phillips Avenue two doors down from the first apartment I shared with my wife.

 I went to see her yesterday.
 It was tough.
 I didn't recognize her, she was so reduced in size (Tracey was always rather Amazonian), her signature locks gone, unable to speak or do much but move her hand a bit.
 I really don't know if she recognized me.
 I asked to sit with her, even though she was unable to respond.
 I talked about living down the block, how we lived in that apartment when my daughter was born.
 I stayed for a while, speaking occasionally, and said that I'd check if she needed anything for when I returned in the future.